ignatkulinka/americanRoulette/README.md

 # americanRoulette - R Shiny Implementation
 `americanRoulette` is a R Shiny implementation of the American Roulette, the popular casino game.
+The loaded and running applet can be tried at [ignatkulinka.shinyapps.io/AmericanRoulette/](http://ignatkulinka.shinyapps.io/AmericanRoulette/).

 ## Quick Start